EdouardDidier/ZedChessEngine/README.md

 - Import files under the "src" directory as source files
 - Install and link SDL2 to the project
 - Build and run
-_Note : By default the application starts with CLI.
+_Note: By default, the application starts with CLI.
 You can use the `graphic` command to start GUI mode.
 Alternatively, use `-g` or `-graphic` parameter to start directly in GUI mode._

 ## Resources